Communication and the Media

 2 years, 120 ECTS

-Single-discipline module is offered.
+Single-discipline course is offered.

 Admission to the first year of study shall be granted to the candidates who have completed: